mswhitby/classroom/_docs/classes/3rd.md

 order: 2
 ---

+# September 23, 2024

+## Agenda

+### 1. Create Maze

+- Finish drawing your maze with pencil
+- Bring me your maze for approval
+- After approval, trace over your maze with markers

+### 2. Maze Solution - Block Code

+- Sign into Sphero using the class code: **MN9DKZ**
+- Create a solution to your own maze using the Sphero blocks

+### 3. Journal Audit

+Everyone needs to make sure that there journal is properly setup.
+All entries should have an appropriate heading.
+If you need any assistance, please let me know.

+---

 # September 20, 2024

 Howdy!
 I am out today and will return on Monday.
 Please behave for your sub.
 If I have already given you an alternate assignment, please continue with that assignment.
 If I have not given you an alternate assignment, please complete the Hour of Code assignment.